Efficiency + Effectiveness: A Government that Works for ALL Virginians

 Our state workforce is now facing a retirement cliff.
 A recent headcount reported that there are 98,237 full-time executive branch salaried employees in Virginia.
 A recent presentation from the Department of Human Resources Management (DHRM) reported that, “the workforce is aging, early to mid-career employees are leaving at the fastest rate, compensation on average is well below market.”
 Our state government could manage each of these challenges individually as it does now, but when combined these challenges demand new leadership and a fresh approach to the state workforce and its organization and compensation.

 Our state agencies operate in silos, holding back workers from best serving the people, families and communities of the Commonwealth.
-Ed Gillespie will reorient government to solve Virginia’s problems, demand evidence-based solutions, right-size our government to better steward taxpayer dollars and incentivize our state government workforce to be more responsive to our needs.
+Ed Gillespie will reorient government to solve Virginia’s problems, demand evidence-based solutions with monthly installments right-size our government to better steward taxpayer dollars and incentivize our state government workforce to be more responsive to our needs.

 Good government is not just about savings and efficiencies – it is about people.
 When government errs the consequences are real.
 From education to public safety to mental health, government has the ability to help people and communities thrive.
 Good government matters to Virginians.